ShotaKiko/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+        Routing and middleware.
 - [ ] Describe Middleware?
+        Functions that have access to the request and response of a call and have the ability to modify or use either of the two parameters to achieve a specialized purpose/custom or built in.
 - [ ] Describe a Resource?
+        Any data that can be requested by the api
 - [ ] What can the API return to help clients know if a request was successful?
+        Succesful status code like 200 or 201
 - [ ] How can we partition our application into sub-applications?
+        Have routes for specific calls
 ## Project Setup

 Follow these steps to set up and work on your project: